-Started rencently to play with Unity 3D, a IDE/Plataform to develop games.
+Started recently to play with Unity 3D, an IDE/Platform to develop games.
 I’ve heard about it because they recently decided that the indie version to be free.
 And because this version is quite similar to the Pro version and the Pro version is affordable, I decided to give it a try.

-As I discussed before, the competition of engines should be irrelevant to game makers because we have a lot data demonstrating that while the technology might help, the actual implementation is what matters.
-Good games with old/bad engines and Bad games with state of the art engines are quite common.
+As I discussed before, the competition of engines should be irrelevant to game makers because we have a lot of data demonstrating that while the technology might help, the actual implementation is what matters.
+Good games with old/bad engines and Bad games with state-of-the-art engines are quite common.

 With the indie version being free, a huge increase of documentation and community support is expected.
 The same for professional assistance.
 I’m happy to move from Torque (which uses several conceptual dogmas that I’ve never liked) to Unity.